The Knight in the Panther's Skin: Love

 In the prologue, Rustaveli describes three types of love: inaccessible, heavenly love; physical love; and finally, a higher earthly love, or passionate love.
 Rustaveli thinks that pure and constant love does not expect love in return.
 Such love can not be felt without a strong spirit; he suggests that the only possibility of enjoying love of this order is to have the natural qualities of a true human being.
 The valiant must win his beauty by impeccable behavior, including a constant devotion, the rejection of social duties, and selfless loyalty.
 And as the author says, "love is a severe trial for man as for woman".

-Nestan's loyalty is expressed in the dramatic tension well before the appearance of her character; he is a model of righteousness.
+Nestan's loyalty is expressed in the dramatic tension well before the appearance of her character; She is a model of righteousness.
 When it was announced that Nestan would be married against her will, she protests with force, and supports the consequences by her heroic courage and stoicism.
 For the three heroes who go to her aid, fearless and selfless, their fight is intended as a quest for justice.
 Amorous conquest is noticeably absent from the poem.
 Both romantic relationships are paralleled and never mixed, as the true brotherhood between the two heroes prevent such incidents.
 Love, like friendship, often gives rise to hyperbolic descriptions in the poem.